National Rail NR class: Entry to service

+Notable accidents

-In late May 2006, NR33 was involved in a level crossing incident at Lismore, being the third locomotive on Melbourne to Adelaide freight service AM3, behind DL40 and NR52.
-A truck drove into the side of the NR during low visibility conditions and the subsequent accident saw approximately 1200 metres of the train land on top of NR33, the NR was subsequently written off and scrapped in Bendigo after an inspection to see how viable a return to service would be.
+On 25 May 2006, NR33 was involved in a level crossing incident in Lismore, being the third locomotive on Adelaide to Melbourne freight service 4AM3, behind DL40 and NR52.
+A truck drove into the side of the NR during low visibility conditions and the subsequent accident saw 41 freight wagons of the train land on top of NR33.
+The locomotive was subsequently written off afterwards.

-On 30 January 2009, train 5PS6 derailed at a washaway near Golden Ridge, just east of Kalgoorlie in Western Australia.
-Locomotives NR35 and NR51 finished up on their sides, badly damaged, and spent several years out of service before the decision was made to repair them.

-On 3 April 2016, NR8 was involved in a engine fire at Cardiff, NSW.
-The locomotive was rebuilt during 2016.
-NRs 48 and 81 had suffered similar fires several years earlier, both also were repaired but without the Pacific National signage on their hood sides.

 On 21 April 2016, train 3MP5 derailed near Rawlinna in Western Australia.
-The two locomotives, NR34 and NR50, were badly damaged, but both were rebuilt and returned to service in late 2016/mid 2017 respectively.
+The two locomotives, NR34 and NR50, were badly damaged, but both were rebuilt and returned to service in late 2016 and mid 2017 respectively.

-On 24 December 2019, 7MP5 hauled by NR80/NR59 collided with the rear of 2K66 Watco/CBH grain train, at Jumperkine, Western Australia, which resulted in the driver passing away.
+On 24 December 2019, 7MP5 hauled by NR80/NR59 collided with the rear of 2K66 Watco/CBH grain train, at Jumperkine, Western Australia, which resulted in a driver fatality.
 NR59 was later forwarded back to Melbourne, while NR80 was rebuilt at UGL Bassendean, being released as NR122 during early 2021.

-On 25 February 2021, 4BM4 hauled by NR43/AN3/NR39 derailed at Nana Glen due to track washaway from extensive flooding.
-NR43/AN3 stayed on the tracks while NR39 ended up on its side, with half the train derailing behind it.
-NR39 was repaired and repainted later in the year.
+On 31 December 2023, emergency services were called to the Barrier Highway after train 7SP5 with NR41/NR79 collided with a truck.
+The crash caused the deaths of both train drivers.
+The truck driver was uninjured.
+Both locomotives were destroyed and were scrapped during the clean up of the site.